 Current Structural top-level areas: Loadings and Load Applications • Analysis of Structures • Mechanics of Materials • Materials • Component Design • Foundation Design • Temporary Structures and Other Topics

-The biggest study shift is using ASCE 7-16 (not 7-10) for wind, seismic, and snow loads.
+The biggest April 2024 study shift was using ASCE 7-16 (not 7-10) for wind, seismic, and snow loads.
 If you have older Lindeburg or PPI structural prep materials, check which ASCE 7 edition they reference.
 Seismic and wind provisions have evolved meaningfully between editions.

 PE Electrical and Computer: Power